MichaelDimmitt/currency_exchange/README.md

 - usd_exchange_rate

 ### Links:
 - https://api.rubyonrails.org/ - now go to search and type "active record validations"
 note: having no context it might be diff to search rails api for db migration stuff... so go to guide on database validation.
+- https://guides.rubyonrails.org/active_record_migrations.html - how to do a migraation!!!
+- https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-change_column_null - how to migration syntax!